tersesystems/jmxbuilder/README.md

 JMXBuilder does not require you to understand the hairy internals of JMX.
 It uses the [MXBean](https://docs.oracle.com/javase/8/docs/api/javax/management/MXBean.html) open type mappings, together with [CompositeData](https://docs.oracle.com/javase/8/docs/api/javax/management/openmbean/CompositeData.html) and [TabularData](https://docs.oracle.com/javase/8/docs/api/javax/management/openmbean/TabularData.html).
 Roughly, the MXBean style exposes a "JSON style" for exposing information, where you keep things to strings, numbers, and booleans, and then composites are sub objects and tablular data are arrays.

 If you are running on your laptop, then I like using [Zulu Mission Control](https://www.azul.com/products/zulu-mission-control/).

+You should not use JMX Remoting, aka JSR-160, in production.
+It uses Java serialization over RMI, which is fiddly to set up in production and exposes the server [Java Serialization attacks](https://tersesystems.com/2015/11/08/closing-the-open-door-of-java-object-serialization/).
+JSR-160 is much slower than JSON over HTTPS.
+It does not cover user authentication (TLS client authentication only covers the channel), or deal with fine grained authorization.
+And it's also harder for non-Java based tools to integrate with.

 If you want to use JMX remotely, you should use [Jolokia](https://jolokia.org/) as an agent to expose JMX over HTTP with the [appropriate authentication and authorization](https://jolokia.org/reference/html/security.html) and [Hawt.io](http://hawt.io/) to view it using an HTML GUI.
-Don't worry, making a [JAAS module](https://docs.oracle.com/javase/10/security/jaas-authorization-tutorial.htm#JSSEC-GUID-D43CF965-8A5F-4A23-A2AF-F41DD5F8B411) isn't that hard.  **[DO NOT USE JMX REMOTING IN PRODUCTION](https://tersesystems.com/2015/11/08/closing-the-open-door-of-java-object-serialization/).**
+Making a [JAAS module](https://docs.oracle.com/javase/10/security/jaas-authorization-tutorial.htm#JSSEC-GUID-D43CF965-8A5F-4A23-A2AF-F41DD5F8B411) is pretty easy, and the Jolokia manual is comprehensive.

+If you want to use JMX to pull out metrics from the JVM, then [JMXTrans](https://www.jmxtrans.org/) or the [Prometheus JMX Exporter](https://github.com/prometheus/jmx_exporter) may be a good fit.
+Alternately, you can pull the information that the JVM exposes through the system mbeans through [Yammer Metrics JVM instrumentation](https://metrics.dropwizard.io/4.1.2/manual/jvm.html) and then send that through one of the reporters there.

+If you are happy with Java annotations, I recommend [JMXWrapper](https://github.com/uklimaschewski/JMXWrapper) as a similar "no JMX manual required" solution.
+JMXBuilder can also be used alongside JMXWrapper if that works better for you.

 ## Attributes